 No, as far as we can tell there is nothing to worry about if you see your bearded dragons eyes bulging.
 I have witnessed it a few times and have yet to see, or hear of any damage or injuries arise from it.
 It does seem to be a natural movement for bearded dragons.

 Generally speaking a bearded dragon with bulging eyes is nothing to worry about.
 It seems to be a natural way for your beardie to help itself through the shedding process.
 It is always best to keep checking up on your bearded dragon when it is in this state just to take note of how often and for how long it is happening.
 Try not to freak out about it as it is very common.
+By the way while you here would you like to read my ultimate bearded dragon feeding guide, click here if so!

 My bearded dragons eye is swelling is it ok?
 If your bearded dragons eyes are swelling it could just be a case of the above and your bearded dragon is getting ready to shed its skin.
 However if you notice the swelling is staying for more than an hour or so at a time and is happening very often you may want to take a trip to the vets.
 It could be the sign of many different medical issues such as high blood pressure, fungal and bacterial infections or even rumours.
 If in doubt consult the opinion of an expert.